jerickjoe111/launch-school/RB130/01_blocks/examples.md

 my_proc.call
 ```

-The `Proc` returned from the method has created a closure around `var_a` and `var_b`; when we call it outside the method definition, from a different scope, we see that the `Proc` still has access to them, apparently breaking the rules for local variables: this is one of the most important things about closures.
+The `Proc` returned from the method has created a closure around `var_a` and `var_b`, the binding at the time of the closure's creation; when we call it outside the method definition, from a different scope, we see that the `Proc` still has access to them, apparently breaking the rules for local variables: this is one of the most important things about closures.

 ```ruby
 def count_letters